elastic-coders/flipside-platform/README.md

 ### Bootstrap

-To bootstrap a master machine:
+To bootstrap a machine (later you can provision salt on it):

     flipside-bootstrap --target=[aws|vagrant] --keyname=<keyname>

 When target is aws:

 - the newly created key is stored under `.secrets` dir
 - the master configuration is stored in `.flipside-platform.yaml`